 - An all-black Guys and Dolls (1976 - 241 performances) ran

 for several months despite uneven reviews.
 The glorious

 gospel, soul and disco rhythms audiences enjoyed the results, but

 the Loesser estate was not amused.
-Future productions left the
+Future productions restored the

 - Bi-racial casting could not ignite an otherwise unremarkable